ProDeSquare/InstantDomainPage/README.md

 };
 ```

-You can also change the way validation works, e.g. currently it only validates if the name is at least 3 characters long, you can add a regex to further restrict what a user can enter.
+You can customize the validation logic; for example, the current setup only ensures the name is at least 3 characters long, but you can add a regex pattern to impose stricter input rules.
 ```typescript
 // src/helpers/validate.ts
 const requestHasInvalidData = (req: Record<string, string>): boolean => {